 Taking a Historic Walking Tour

-Roman Nose State Park offers amazing Historic Structures just waiting to be explored during your RV adventure.
-Starting at the Park Entrance Sign you will learn how the Civilian Conservation Corp built the sign in 1942 and the historic meaning that goes along with it.
-The next station highlights the stone that is native to the area and how it is used on the concrete picnic tables and fire rings.
-There are four more Historic Structures to view as you come to the end at one of the smaller beautiful springs that showcases a Picnic Pavilion that seamlessly blends in with the natural surroundings.
+Roman Nose State Park offers amazing historic structures just waiting to be explored during your RV adventure.
+Starting at the park entrance sign, you will learn how the Civilian Conservation Corps (CCC) built the sign in 1942; you will also learn about the historical meaning that goes along with the sign.
+The next station highlights the stone that is native to the Oklahoma area and how it is used on the concrete picnic tables and fire rings.
+There are four more historic structures to view before you come to an end at one of the smaller beautiful springs showcasing a picnic pavilion that seamlessly blends in with the natural surroundings.